Caltech Submillimeter Observatory

 The Caltech Submillimeter Observatory (CSO) was a 10.4-meter (34 ft) diameter submillimeter wavelength telescope situated alongside the 15-meter (49 ft) James Clerk Maxwell Telescope (JCMT) at Mauna Kea Observatories.
-It was engaged in submillimeter astronomy, of the terahertz radiation band.
+Beginning in 1986, it was engaged in submillimeter astronomy of the terahertz radiation band.
 The telescope closed on September 18, 2015.

-As of April 2019, the telescope is set to be dismantled and its site remediated in the near future as part of the Mauna Kea Comprehensive Management Plan.
+Disassembly of the Caltech Submillimeter Observatory's (CSO) 34-foot diameter telescope on Maunakea began the week of August 28, 2023.
+The entire remediation process is expected to be completed by summer 2024 and cost more than $4 million.
+CSO is the first observatory to be removed under the Decommissioning Plan of the University of Hawaiʻi Maunakea Comprehensive Management Plan.